 She writes it down.
 “What next?”

 Efficient, aren’t we?
 Get the whole order down in one trip.
 Fortunately I’ve already decided to do the unthinkable: Order the fish.
 Here, in Moldova, a landlocked country awash in pork and chicken and lamb.
 I know, I know, but I ask you, what is life without a little (or a lot) of risk?

-The thing is, I’m a fish eater (omega 3 fatty acids and all that) and my worries about living here, apart from the condition of my future Moldovan mattress (see my earlier post) is the Moldovan fish situation.
+The thing is, I’m a fish eater (omega 3 fatty acids and all that) and my worries about living here, apart from the condition of my future Moldovan mattress (see this mattress madness post) is the Moldovan fish situation.

 The menu offers sea bream.
 “Where does the fish come from?”
 I enquire.
 “The Black Sea?”
 Landlocked as Moldova may be, the sea is not far, across a tiny strip of Ukraine.

 Miss Ponytail is not sure.
 “The Baltic maybe,” she suggests.
 The Baltic is quite a distance away, but what do I know of commerce and transport and food business?
 Not much.
 Earlier in the supermarket I saw the fish on display, embedded in ice.
 It gave me hope.

 The wine arrives and I am happy to report here that it is perfectly nice, which is all the wine vocabulary I can muster at this moment.
 I sip and enjoy and watch as two tall, skinny girls with long flowing hair, dressed in long, black party dresses (très chic) enter the restaurant.
 One sits down at the piano, the other positions under her chin the violin she was carrying.
 Live music!

 It’s beginning to look like this restaurant is not quite as generic as my first impression had indicated.
 Glancing around, I catch sight of a huge painting of a sort not found in American family-friendly hotels.
 It’s full of shocking images: Half naked people!
 Bare breasts!